rossokhaadim/OOP_Course_Work/README.md

         return cls._instances[cls]
 ```
 - Factory Method <br />
-Maybe the implement is not enough detailed(no additional conditions) but it makes the code more readable
+Maybe the implementation is not enough detailed(no additional conditions) but it makes the code more readable
 ```python
 class Factory:
     @staticmethod